radiantone/entangle/README.md

 Entangle makes this quite easy as seen in [GPU Example](#gpu-example), [Docker Example](#docker-example) and [Shared Memory Example](#shared-memory-example)

 #### DevOps
 For devops use cases Entangle allows you to write simple, parallel workflow graphs using *plain old python*.
 This let's you write efficient parallel devops pipelines with ease.
+Build simple workflows that do powerful things like orchestrating across multiple clouds, services, repositories etc in an efficient dataflow parallel design.

 ### What Entangle is not
 Here are some things entangle is not, *out-of-the-box*.
 This isn't to say entangle can't do these things.
 In fact, entangle is designed to be a low level framework for implementing these kinds of things.

-* Entangle does not yet perform fail over or retries
+* Entangle does not yet perform fail over or retries (underway)
-* Entangle is not a batch process framework
+* Entangle is not a batch process framework (TBD)
 * Entangle is not map/reduce
 * Entangle is not a centralized task manager